-An ottoman that doubles as a coffee table would provide extra seating.
+An ottoman that doubles as a coffee table can provide extra seating.
 The dining table behind the sofa could seat two or four, making this an ideal layout for a small family.

 Continue to 4 of 5 below.

-- If you go with a center coffee table instead of an ottoman for this arrangement, look for something transparent in acrylic or glass.
-And steer clear of ornate furnishings - look for a table with simple or delicate lines.
-The table will seem to "disappear," giving your room the illusion of more space.
+- Coffee table: If you go with a center coffee table instead of an ottoman for this arrangement, look for something transparent in acrylic or glass.
+And steer clear of ornate furnishings.
+Look for a table with simple or delicate lines.
+The table should seem to "disappear," so it gives your room the illusion of more space.

 04 of 05